 Durham boasts a spectacular and varied landscape, combining a rugged coastline with breath-taking dales and a bustling city steeped in history.
 The home-place of writers such as Basil Bunting, Elizabeth Barrett Browning and Anne Stevenson, Durham has a strong literary tradition that underpins the annual Book Festival.

-Durham City, with its medieval past, has eagerly embraced the modern with its captivating mix of history and heritage with contemporary culture.
-The dramatic city skyline is one of the most stunning panoramas in Europe, and is dominated by the ‘UK’s number one landmark’ Durham Cathedral, and adjacent castle – a world UNESCO heritage site.
-Durham City is also home to one of the finest regimental museums in the country, the Durham Light Infantry Museum, and Durham University’s Oriental Museum; the only museum in the North of Britain devoted entirely to the art and archaeology of the orient.
+Durham City’s profound sense of heritage is matched by its commitment to progress.
+The dramatic city skyline is one of the most stunning panoramas in Europe, and is dominated by the ‘UK’s number one landmark’ Durham Cathedral and its adjacent castle – a world UNESCO heritage site.
+It is also home to one of the finest universities in the country, with Durham University ranked fifth in the Guardian University Guide 2019 and consistently pioneering world-class innovation in research.

-The Durham Dales and the North Pennines Area of Outstanding Natural Beauty are home to breathtaking scenery and fascinating attractions including The Bowes Museum, a magnificent French-style chateau housing an impressive collection of European and fine arts, and medieval Raby Castle, home to Lord Barnard’s family since 1626.
-And don’t miss High Force – one of England’s largest waterfalls and a truly magnificent sight.
+The Durham Dales and the North Pennines Area of Outstanding Natural Beauty are home to incredible scenery and fascinating attractions, including The Bowes Museum, a magnificent French-style chateau housing an impressive collection of European and fine arts, and medieval Raby Castle, home to Lord Barnard’s family since 1626.
+And don’t miss High Force, one of England’s largest waterfalls.